cbochs/grapple.nvim/README.md

 ## Introduction

-Grapple is a plugin that aims to provide immediate navigation to important files (and their last known cursor location).
+Grapple is a plugin that aims to provide immediate navigation to important files.
 See the [quickstart](#quickstart) section to get started.

 ## Goals